Junrin-Lee/stock-go/README_EN.md

 4. Type purchase cost price in real-time, press Enter to confirm
 5. Type quantity in real-time, press Enter to complete addition
 6. Press ESC or Q to return to main menu anytime

+**Edit Stock:**
+1. Use arrow keys to select "Edit Stock" and press Enter
+2. Use arrow keys to select the stock to modify (shows current cost price and quantity)
+3. Press Enter to confirm selection and enter cost price modification
+4. Type new cost price in real-time, press Enter to confirm
+5. Type new quantity in real-time, press Enter to complete modification
+6. System automatically saves changes and returns to main menu
+7. Press ESC or Q to return to main menu anytime

 **Remove Stock:**
 1. Use arrow keys to select stock to remove